sagefy/sagefy/stories.md

 - [x] As a contributor to identify areas to work on I want to view unit information.
 - [x] As a contributor to identify areas to work on I want to view set information.
 - [x] As a contributor to get context I want to view an entity's change history.
+- [ ] As a contributor to improve Sagefy I want to propose a new entity.
-- [ ] As a contributor to improve Sagefy I want to propose changes.
+- [ ] As a contributor to improve Sagefy I want to propose changes to an existing entity.
 - [ ] As a contributor to help improve Sagefy I want to vote a on proposal.

 ### 4) Learn